apache/druid/docs/configuration/index.md

 ### Common endpoints configuration

-This section contains the configuration options for endpoints that are supported by all processes.
+This section contains the configuration options for endpoints that are supported by all services.

 |Property|Description|Default|
 |--------|-----------|-------|